Colleges by Location

 Student Population Diversity

-This school had 7 Asian students and 746 Afro-American students in 2023.
-48 undergraduate students at this school declared as Hispanic/Latino and 60 identified with more than one race.
-The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 4 American Indian or Alaska Native students.
-There were also 43 students whose ethnicity is unknown.
+In 2024, out of the total number of students enrolled at the institution, the number of Asian students was 9, and the number of Afro-American students was 722.
+50 undergrads at this school declared as Hispanic/Latino and 56 identified with more than one race.
+The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 5 American Indian or Alaska Native students.
+There were also 37 students whose ethnicity is unknown.

 Cost